evlach/evlach.github.io/index.md

 Between Dec 2011 and Sep 2017 I was part of the Fraunhofer Institute for Applied Information Technology FIT / Web Compliance Center (Germany) as a Senior Researcher / developer and sometimes project coordinator / manager.

-Between Oct 2002 - August 2017 I was a researcher and instructor in the Products and Systems Design Engineering Department, University of the Aegean, Greece from whre I received PhD in the field of Adaptive Web Information Systems.
+Between Oct 2002 - August 2017 I was a researcher and instructor at the Products and Systems Design Engineering Department, University of the Aegean, Greece from where I received my PhD in the field of Adaptive Web Information Systems.

 During 2001-2002 I did my M.Sc degree in Telecommunication and Information Systems, Essex University.